 Here we take you through the purpose, process, and pointers for conducting effective case studies in architecture.

-What is a case study
+What is an architecture case study

 A case study (also known as a precedent study) is a means of finding relevant information about a project by examining another project with similar attributes.
 Case studies use real-world context to analyze, form, support, and convey different ideas and approaches in design.

 Simply put, architectural case studies are when you use existing buildings as references for new ones.

 Architects can conduct case studies at nearly every stage of a project, adapting and relating applicable details to refine and communicate their own projects.
 Students can use case studies to strengthen their research and make a more compelling case for their concepts.

 Regardless of the size or scale of a project, case studies can positively impact a design in a multitude of ways.

 There are more than a hundred million buildings in the world, and your project could have similarities with thousands of other projects.
 On the other hand, you could also have a hard time finding buildings that match your specific project requirements.

 Focusing your search parameters can help you find helpful references quickly and accurately.